 - Unpleasant Conditions: Damp properties are generally uncomfortable, unhealthy, and unpleasant.

-- Hidden Damage: Condensation in houses often occurs within the building fabric, meaning it can go unnoticed and cause structural damage, such as dry rot, which is costly to treat.
+- Hidden Damage: Condensation in houses often occurs within the building fabric, including inside walls and roof spaces.
+This means it can go unnoticed and cause structural damage, such as dry rot, which is costly to treat.

 - Insulation and Ventilation: Adding insulation without proper ventilation assessments can exacerbate condensation.